dookbook/dookbook-doc-webfrontend/en/dfn_element.md

-- If the `<dfn>` contains **a single child element** and does not have any text content of its own, and the child element is an **[`<abbr>`](/en/webfrontend/<abbr>)** element with a `title` attribute itself, then the exact value of the [`<abbr>`](/en/webfrontend/<abbr>) element's `title` is the term being defined.Otherwise, the text content of the `<dfn>` element is the term being defined.
+- If the `<dfn>` contains **a single child element** and does not have any text content of its own, and the child element is an **[`<abbr>`](/en/webfrontend/<abbr>)** element with a `title` attribute itself, then the exact value of the [`<abbr>`](/en/webfrontend/<abbr>) element's `title` is the term being defined.
+- Otherwise, the text content of the `<dfn>` element is the term being defined.

 !!! warn "`<dfn>` element has a `title` attribute"
     If the `<dfn>` element has a `title` attribute, it must contain the term being